 It is my observation that the men we meet in debate today from the sectarian ranks are not men of outstanding ability; they are not the men who are regarded as the strongest men in the church in which they hold membership.
-The outstanding men in sectarian churches-men who are regarded as "leaders" in sectarian churchescannot be induced to engage in a debate.
-I conclude that they have such a high reward for their lasting.

-don told me that their night service had maybe scholarship that they cannot persuade themselves than be untrue to their religious creed they re-Aug.
+The outstanding men in sectarian churches-men who are regarded as "leaders" in sectarian churches cannot be induced to engage in a debate.
+I conclude that they have such a high reward for their scholarship that they cannot persuade themselves to engage in a contest where it will become necessary for them to declare themselves on questions where their scholorship will be tested; and rather than be untrue to their religious creed they refuse to engage in a discussion in which they would, by reason of scholarship, be forced to take a position contrary to the doctrine of the church they defend.
+C. R. Nichols in Gospel Advocate, Aug.
 16, 1934.

 Reply: And since "Like causes produce like effects," we plainly see why such "leaders" as C. R. Nichol refuse to defend the "practices" of the churches with which they affiliate.
-The truth is: "They have such a high regard for their scholarship that they cannot persuade themselves to engage in a contest where it will become necessary for them to declare themselves on questions where their scholarship will be tested; and rather than give up the "practices" of the churches with which they affiliate they refuse to defend the churches because they would be forced by scholarthe better part of valor "under the circumstances.
-The truth is the churches have drifted into practices that can not be defended by an open Bible and scholarship.
+The truth is: "They have such a high regard for their scholarship that they cannot persuade themselves to engage in a contest where it will become necessary for them to declare themselves on questions where their scholarship will be tested; and rather than give up the "practices" of the churches with which they affiliate they refuse to defend the churches because they would be forced by scholarship to take a position contrary to the practices of the church they were called on to defend.
+They are not cowards.
+They simply deem "discretion the better part of valor "under the circumstances, The truth is the churches have drifted into practices that can not be defended by an open Bible and scholarship.
 And they follow the churches "for the loaves and fishes," "making merchan-dise" (2 Pet.
 2:3) of them.
 Verily, "They have their reward," the "reward of unrighteousness," 2 Pet.
 2:13. -H. C. Harper.